'Ironheart' set photo reveals another Tony Stark connection

 ‘Ironheart’ set photo reveals another Tony Stark connection

-And the latest snap from filming on the show in Atlanta, Georgia reveals that a major piece of Stark tech that’s been strangely forgotten in recent years will make a comeback in Ironheart.
-As posted by @atlanta_filming on Instagram, the pic captures someone holding a case labelled “BARF TECH.”
+And the latest snap from filming in Atlanta, Georgia reveals that a major piece of Stark tech — that’s been strangely forgotten in recent years — will make a comeback in Ironheart.
+As posted by @atlanta_filming on Instagram, the blurry, black and white image captures someone holding a case labelled “BARF TECH.”
 The OP neglected to specify which project this was from, but that phrase gives the game away for Marvel fans.

 Binary Augmented Retro-Framing — aka B.A.R.F — was first introduced in Captain America: Civil War, with Tony using the holographic tech to revisit the memory of the last time he saw his parents.
 We later discovered in Spider-Man: Far From Home that the tech was originally developed by Quentin Beck, who later used it to terrorize the world as Mysterio.
 Now that everyone’s seen what it can do, though, it’s no surprise that B.A.R.F. is re-emerging (wait, that sounds gross) in Ironheart.
 No doubt it’ll be of interest to more nefarious individuals.